Table of Contents

 Entity Fields (Associations)

-The following code snippets are examples of how to use the entity field.
+The following code snippets illustrate how to use entity fields:

 AureliusDataset1.EntityFieldByName('Country').AsObject := TCountry.Create;